20190109_100259.jpg

 My Philosophy

-My Philosophy is rooted in the newer notion that is less commonly referenced in media and pop culture that mental health symptoms that serve as the basis of Psychiatric Diagnoses such as depression, anxiety, make more sense when perceived through the lenses of the unhealed traumas that gave rise to them.
+My Philosophy is rooted in the newer notion that is less commonly referenced in media and pop culture that mental health symptoms that serve as the basis of Psychiatric Diagnoses such as depression, and anxiety, make more sense when perceived through the lenses of the unhealed traumas they are rooted in.
 Some may disagree with this as they may not be able to readily identify any specific traumatic experiences or would want to even if they could, that they can directly relate to the onset of their emotional disturbance or behavioral symptoms or diagnosis.
 I do not believe someone is depressed or anxious or experiences any unpleasant symptoms for no reason.
 Just because we don’t know the reason someone experiences mental health symptoms doesn’t necessarily mean there isn’t one.
 The avoidance of the experiences that may be causing or influencing current symptoms and their corresponding thoughts, emotions, and beliefs can lead to emotional distress, internal conflict, and a lower degree and or quality of internal and external connection we have with ourselves and the world.
 While the aversion serves the purpose of keeping us at a greater rather than lesser level of functioning, for some it can have side effects that cause them to have trouble succeeding in various areas of their lives sometimes even to the point of them becoming functionally impaired and even fearing improvement or success.
-This means they may have trouble taking care of their responsibilities consistently such as sustaining healthy relationships or employment and can even reach the point where they feel like they can’t survive without an effective, but usually unhealthy means of emotionally coping such as substance abuse, or other behavioral addictions done in excess like binge eating unhealthy foods or not eating at all, over exercising, gambling, or excessive promiscuity(self defined or clearly yielding an unpleasant collateral effect), among others that distracts or floods them with the emotions they have become disconnected from or are unable to avoid.
+This means they may have trouble taking care of their responsibilities consistently such as sustaining healthy relationships or employment and can even reach the point where they feel like they can’t survive without an effective, but usually unhealthy means of emotionally coping such as substance abuse, or other behavioral addictions done in excess like binge eating unhealthy foods or not eating at all, over exercising, gambling, or excessive promiscuity(self defined or objectively yielding an unpleasant collateral effect), among others that distracts or floods them with the emotions they have become disconnected from or are unable to avoid.

 20171129_160722%255B1%255D.jpg